joerod/python/flask_powershell/README.md

+## Flask + Powershell

-# The objective is to run flask as a way to execute PowerShells scripts
+The objective is to run flask as a way to execute PowerShells scripts